shubhamMukherjee2304/PolyScale/README.md

 * Rapid, customizable product searches
 * Reliable and consistent user and order workflows

----

 ## 🧑‍💻 Author

 **Shubham Mukherjee**
 [LinkedIn](https://www.linkedin.com/in/shubham-mukherjee-a851a420a) | [GitHub](https://github.com/shubhammukherjee1000)

----

-Let me know if you’d like to include setup scripts, diagrams, API documentation (e.g. with Postman/OpenAPI), or Kubernetes configs!